 Kathy Troutner is grandmother of Aiden whose journey through TSW and RSS began at age 5.
 Kathy began her career as an Oncology Nurse, and left direct patient care to build a team overseeing a prominent Cancer Center.
 She helped create comprehensive support services for patients that included nutritional education, pain management, spiritual care, and social services.
 As an executive healthcare administrator, Kathy made the decision to leave her career in order to help her daughter Katie care for Aiden.
 Through this harrowing experience, Kathy saw her daughter remain courageous beyond imagination with never ending compassion and strength.
 Katie was often met with resistance from the medical community and a reluctance to acknowledge that Aiden was suffering from TSW and RSS.
 Two and a half years later Aiden, now eight years old, is able to sleep through the night and has visibly healed.
 Aiden is now participating in sports for the first time, playing little league with endless energy and enthusiasm.
 Drawing from the methods and ideas that she learned from her family’s struggle with RSS, Kathy joined ITSAN to share this experience with other family members as they support their loved ones and help them make it through TSW and RSS.
 Her days now are filled with a renewed sense of joy, appreciation for life, and for the power of love that heals the body and the unseen wounds we carry inside.

-Kelly was a long-time user of topical steroids and entered into TSW in June of 2012.
-She entered quite by accident through weaning off of the meds due to a heightening in food and environmental allergies.
+Kelly was a long-term user of topical steroids and entered into TSW in June of 2012.
+She entered quite by accident through weaning off of the meds due to increasing food and environmental allergies.
 The very first night that the symptoms kicked in after cessation of the steroids she found ITSAN’s website, had the infamous Aha! moment and the rest is history.
 It’s been a long road to recovery, being bed-ridden for the 1 1/2 years in the beginning, but is happy to say that she’s now nearly to the end and is back in the thick of life again.
-Having experienced such debilitating health herself during RSS, Kelly was compelled to help others and has been able to do just that by joining forces with ITSAN in raising awareness and offering assistance to those suffering.
+Having experienced such debilitating health herself during RSS, Kelly was compelled to help others and has been able to do just that by joining forces with ITSAN in 2016 to raise awareness and offer assistance to those suffering.
 In addition to working with ITSAN, she owns and operates an E-Commerce Event Supply Store and assists in home-schooling her 2 sons.
-For fun she loves to travel and discover new amazing places, sit by the fire with a good book, visit with friends over a good cup of coffee, discover new delicious recipes to try out on her family, get her hands in the dirt of her ever changing garden or just lounge by the pool, soaking in the goodness of the sun.
+She resides in Atlanta, GA with her husband Jason and sons Jackson and Haven.
+For fun she loves to travel, sit by the fire with a good book, visit with friends over a great cup of coffee, get her hands in the dirt of her ever-changing garden or just lounge by the pool, soaking in the goodness of the sun.
 Living through something as difficult and challenging as TSW has awakened her heart toward the suffering and has fanned into flame the desire that her life and work would bring hope and relief to the world around her.

 How ITSAN Advocates for the RSS Community